 - Relevant to your career interests and to your contributions to the mission of your department

-- With explicit milestones for achievement and tangible scholarly outcomes by the end of Year 2
+- Explicit milestones for achievement and tangible scholarly outcomes by the end of Year 2

 Mentors will be recruited (with your input) to provide key expertise/support for the project.

 Notification about acceptance may be expected by April 2 for the following academic year.

 For those invited to participate in the JFDP, a key component is the individual project.